 After you get arrested for DUI, the law enforcement officer will seize your driver’s license (unless you live outside of California).
 The officer also gives you a “Notice of Suspension and Temporary Driver License (Form DS-367).”

-At this point, the police officer has five business days to write up a report and send it – along with your license – to the DMV headquarters (located in Sacramento).
+After the police seize your license following a DUI arrest, they have five business days to write up a report and send it – along with your license – to the DMV headquarters (located in Sacramento).
 Headquarters will then

 - destroy your license, and